 - to provide a firm base of the skills and language required for further study, work and leisure

 - to enhance skills which can be used in other areas of the curriculum

 - to enable pupils to work both independently and co-operatively and to develop personal qualities such as initiative and independence

 - to ensure the highest level of success in external examinations

-In the Nursery & Infant school, pupils are introduced to a foreign language (French) in Key Stage 1 and continue to study French to GCSE.
+In the Junior School pupils are introduced to a foreign language (French) in Key Stage 1 and continue to study French to GCSE.
 In Year 7, the most able pupils are given the opportunity to learn a second language: either German or Spanish.
 In Years 10 and 11, German and Spanish are option subjects.

 In the Modern Languages Department, we believe in using the communicative approach to teaching and learning by using the target language as much as possible.
 Grammar is taught progressively in order to lay a sound foundation for further language study.
 We aim to help every pupil achieve his/her full potential, whatever his/her ability.